Thoth Tarot

 Thoth Tarot is an esoteric tarot deck painted by Lady Frieda Harris for Aleister Crowley.
 Crowley referred to this deck as The Book of Thoth, and also wrote a 1944 book of that title intended for use with the deck.

 Background

 Crowley originally intended the Thoth deck to be a six-month project aimed at updating the traditional pictorial symbolism of the tarot.
 However, due to increased scope, the project eventually spanned five years, between 1938 and 1943.

 Symbolism

 The illustrations of the deck feature symbolism based upon Crowley's incorporation of imagery from many disparate disciplines, including science and philosophy and various occult systems (as described in detail in his The Book of Thoth).

 Deck variants

-As reported in the table below there are six known major versions of the Thoth Tarot with significant differences.
+As reported in the table below there are seven known major versions of the Thoth Tarot, taken from six different sets of photographs, each with significant differences from each other.